B6 responsive seizures

 • 🧬 Genetic basis of classic NKH [Link]

-• 🧬 Neuodevelomental outcomes in NKH [Link]
+• 🧬 Neurodevelopmental outcomes in NKH [Link]

 • 🧬 Brain imagining and phenotype in NKH [Link]